drreynolds/smuhpc-workshop/source/session_9.rst

-Clearly, specifying the specific instructions for including and linking to an MPI library is not always easy:
+Clearly, specifying the specific instructions for including and linking to an MPI library can be nontrivial:

 * You must know where all of the relevant libraries are installed on each computer.